pablodecm/paper-inferno/paper/paper.md

 when nuisance parameters are finally taken into account.

-In this work, a new machine learning method referred to as Inference-Aware Neural Optimisation (INFERNO) is presented, to construct non-linear summary statistics that directly optimise the expected amount of information about the subset of parameters of interest, by explicitly and taking into account the effect of nuisance parameters.
+In this work, a new machine learning method referred to as Inference-Aware Neural Optimisation (INFERNO) [@de2018inferno] is presented, that constructs non-linear summary statistics directly optimising the expected amount of information about the subset of parameters of interest, by explicitly and taking into account the effect of nuisance parameters.